 King's students in the 3+2 program will transfer to The University of Notre Dame in one of seven engineering tracks – Aerospace, Chemical, Civil, Computer, Electrical, Environmental or Mechanical Engineering – and will receive a B.S. from King's in the disciplines specified below:

 |B.S.
 Computer Science from King's:||Computer Engineering Track|

 Notre Dame and King’s College share the same Congregation of the Holy Cross sponsorship and supporting values.
 All of Notre Dame’s engineering programs are accredited by the Accreditation Board for Engineering and Technology (ABET).
-Notre Dame has a strong history with 3+2 engineering programs and has affiliations with fifteen schools, many of which have a similar size and background as King’s College.
+Notre Dame has a strong history with 3+2 engineering programs and has affiliations with sixteen schools, many of which have a similar size and background as King’s College.

 Success in every career hinges on a person’s ability to think critically, be an effective communicator, have quantitative and technical competencies, and be able to make ethical and moral decisions.
 The 3+2 Engineering program at King’s takes an interdisciplinary approach to exposing students to the transferable skills of liberal learning valued in a King’s College education.
 The knowledge, skills and dispositions students acquire by virtue of the CORE liberal arts curriculum at King’s will enhance their ability to be successful contributors within their chosen engineering field.

 During the three years at King’s, students take a variety of liberal arts courses that develop skills in written and oral communication, moral reasoning and critical thinking.
 Employers value the liberal arts/engineering combination since students possess not only technical skills, but also the ability to write proposals and make presentations, and have a broader understanding of engineering systems and the role of technology in our changing society.